auroflow/wordlist-extractor/README.md

                         The output file.
 Default to wordlist.txt.
 ```

 Apart from the files mentioned above, `data/lemma.en.txt` contains word forms that will be treated as one word.

-You can modify it as you wish.
+## Licenses

+The files in the `epub_wordlist` directory is release under the 2-Clause BSD License.

+The file `data/lemma.en.txt` is released under the licenses mentioned in LICENSE.